3Squared/SQKDataKit/README.md

 Use an SQKDataImportOperation when you need to import data into Core Data off the main thread.

-You need to subclass and must override the `updateContext:usingData:` method, which is where you should perform your data import logic.
+You need to subclass and override the `updateContext:usingData:` method, which is where you should perform your data import logic.
 The operation uses a `SQKContextManager` instance to obtain a private managed object context.
 This is passed to the `updateContext:usingData:` method for you to use during import.

 Add the operation to an NSOperationQueue that is not the `mainQueue` so that the computation is performed off the main thread.
 As a private context is used any insertions, updates, deletions etc **must be done in a background thread**, and using the correct operation queue will ensure that.